KittehOrg/KittehIRCClientLib/docs/index.md

 It can be useful to see input, output, and exceptions thrown while developing.

 Use the `ClientBuilder` methods `listenInput`, `listenOutput`, and `listenException` to catch these little surprises.
-Here is a simple example, printing all of the info to console.
+Here is a simple example, printing all of the info to the console:

 ```java
 SimpleDateFormat sdf = new SimpleDateFormat("mm:ss");